Rajpratik71/Mininet-wiki/FAQ.md

 <a id=vm-gui-mininethost></a>
 ### Can I run GUI application within Mininet host?

+Yes, you can do so from a host `xterm` with the current version of Mininet.

+**What about Mininet 2.0.0?**

+(Thanks to Murphy McCauley for providing the following workaround, which craftily uses the switch's CPU port!)

 This is a bit of a hack at this moment but it works!

 Using a graphical browser requires that you get X11 traffic out of your Mininet host namespace and into the environment where you actually have an X display.